 Please explain the reasons for your response.
-It's high time that they are pardoned.
+It's a complete and utter waste of time

 Q2.
 Do you think legislation is required, or are there other ways in which the proposed Bill's aims could be achieved more effectively?
 Please explain the reasons for your response.